taocpp/PEGTL/doc/Grammar-Analysis.md

 # Grammar Analysis

-The PEGTL contains an `analyze()`-function that checks a grammar for rules that can go into an infinite loop without consuming input.
+The PEGTL contains an `analyze()` function that checks a grammar for rules that can go into an infinite loop without consuming input.

 Unfortunately, given the expressive power of PEGs and the possibility of arbitrary custom combinator rules, it is impossible to detect *all* kinds of infinite loops.